mateuscgoncalves/minitalk/README.md

 The bonus part consist of the server sending a message to client to confirm that he received and printed all the message and be capable of print unicode characters.

 The bonus code is in the bonus branch.

+## Code stlye

+This project should respect some code style rules like a max of five functions per file and a max of 25 lines per function.

+The loops should be implemented using while.

+## Allowed funtions

+* write
+* ft_printf or equivalent coded by me
+* signal
+* sigemptyset
+* sigaddset
+* sigaction
+* kill
+* getpid
+* malloc
+* free
+* pause
+* sleep
+* usleep
+◦ exit